 After a few months of wallowing, I got an Office Manager position selling personalised wine labels for a company called Buy Champagne.
 My boss was awesome and thought I was a genius.
 It was a great ego boost working for him!

 It was a few months later that my boyfriend returned home one night with a DVD for us to watch, called The Secret.
 I was utterly mesmerised and inspired.
-Created a dream board and instantly sent out intentions for a horse.
+Created a dream board and instantly sent out intentions for a horse and successful career.
 Horse riding had played such a major positive influence in my life and I missed it terribly.

 It was the beginning of an incredible new journey for me into exploring the power of the mind, and opening my own mind of contemplation as different books started coming my way – beginning with Chariots of the Gods by Erich von Daniken.
 I had long ago given up any hope of a God, instead thought such a person (if he existed) must be cruel to have created a world like this.
 I don’t think before this point I had even ventured out of thinking ordinary things, I was astounded at what I was reading and how deeply Erich had considered these ideas.
 It was definitely a revelation in that there was so much more to the world and life that I had considered wondering about, and I was suddenly thirsty for more ideas and books.
 One in particular that changed my life at this time was Mind Power into the 21st Century by John Kehoe.